-A 10 year old male presents with a chief complaint of acute onset of left scrotal pain 3 hours earlier, which awoke him from sleep.
+A 12 year old male presents with a chief complaint of acute onset of left scrotal pain 3 hours earlier, which awoke him from sleep.
 The pain is constant and does not change with position.
 There is no history of trauma.
-He has no dysuria, fever, chills, nausea or vomiting.
+He has no dysuria, fever, chills, nausea, or vomiting.

 Exam: He is afebrile in moderate distress secondary to left scrotal pain.
-The left hemiscrotum is edematous and erythematous.
-The left testicle has a transverse lie, with marked tenderness to palpation.
+The left hemiscrotum is mildly edematous and erythematous.
+The left testicle has a high transverse lie in the left hemiscrotum, with marked tenderness to palpation.
 The cremasteric reflex is absent on the left.
 The right hemiscrotum and testicle are normal on exam.
 The circumcised penis is normal, with no urethral discharge present.

 The acute scrotum is a true urologic emergency.
-The window of opportunity to salvage a torsed, ischemic testicle is only 6 hours (1).
+The window of opportunity to salvage a torsed, ischemic testicle is short.
+The testicular salvage rate approaches 100% if detorsion is performed within 6 hours of the start of the pain.
+However, the testicular salvage rate is only 20% if detorsion occurs greater than 12 hours after the onset of symptoms, and essentially no viability if detorsion is delayed greater than 24 hours (1).
 Acute scrotal swelling should be considered testicular torsion until proven otherwise.

 Puberty is the most common age at which testicular torsion occurs, with the newborn period being the second most common.
 The incidence is 1 in 4000 males younger than 25 years (2).

 Testicular torsion can be classified into two types, relative to the tunica vaginalis' relationship to the area of the spermatic cord that twists: extravaginal and intravaginal.
 Extravaginal torsions occur perinatally, during testicular descent and prior to testicular fixation in the scrotum (2).
-This incomplete fixation of the gubernaculum (the fibrous cord extending from the fetal testis to the fetal scrotum which occupies the potential inguinal canal and guides the testis in its descent) to the scrotal wall allows the entire testes and tunica free rotation within the scrotum (3).
-The rotation of the cord is "extravaginal" because the rotation of the cord is proximal to the attachment of the tunica vaginalis that encloses the testes.
-These comprise 5% of all testicular torsions (4).
+This incomplete fixation of the gubernaculum (the fibrous cord extending from the fetal testis to the fetal scrotum which occupies the potential inguinal canal and guides the testis in its descent) to the scrotal wall allows the entire testes and tunica vaginalis free rotation within the scrotum (2).
+The rotation of the cord is "extravaginal" because the rotation of the cord is proximal to the attachment of the tunica vaginalis that encloses the testes, and both the spermatic cord and the tunica vaginalis torse.
+These comprise 5% of all testicular torsions (3).

-Intravaginal torsion occurs in the remaining 95% of all testicular torsions (4).
-A congenital high attachment of the tunica vaginalis on the spermatic cord allows the testes to rotate on the cord, within the tunica vaginalis.
+Intravaginal torsion occurs in the remaining 95% of all testicular torsions (3).
+The tunica vaginalis typically covers the testicle, creating a potential space around the testes.
+Normally, the tunical vaginalis attaches to the posterior surface of the testicle and allows for very little mobility of the testicle within the scrotum.
+A congenital inappropriately high attachment of the tunica vaginalis on the spermatic cord allows the testes to rotate freely on the cord, within the tunica vaginalis (intravaginal torsion).
 This is the "bell-clapper" deformity which is a horizontal lie of the testicle instead of the normal vertical lie.
 It is called a bell clapper deformity because the testicle resembles a horizontal oval hanging from a cord at its midpoint (like the clapper in a bell) as opposed to the normal testicle which resembles the letter "b" or "d" with the testicle positioned vertically attached to the cord on its side.
-This deformity is commonly bilateral, which places the contralateral testicle at risk for torsion also (3).
-As viewed from below, the testes rotate inward or medially during a torsion; the right clockwise and the left counter clockwise.
+This deformity, which is present in approximately 12% of males, is commonly bilateral, which places the contralateral testicle at risk for torsion also (2).
+As viewed from below, the testes rotate inward or medially during torsion; the right clockwise and the left counter clockwise.

-The acute onset of severe testicular pain with associated nausea and vomiting is very suggestive of testicular torsion, especially in the adolescent.
+The acute onset of severe testicular pain, sometimes with associated nausea and vomiting, is very suggestive of testicular torsion, especially in the adolescent.
 Fever and dysuria are not common in testicular torsion.
 Intermittent testicular torsion is suspected when brief episodes of acute testicular pain occur recurrently.
 Torsion of a testicular or epididymal appendage (appendix testis or appendix epididymis) usually presents in mid childhood with mild discomfort of a few days duration (2).

 Trauma, even minor, may be a cause of testicular pain and should be sought in the history (straddle injury, wrestling, sports).
 A history of trauma may suggest a traumatic etiology of pain and swelling, but this does not necessarily rule out the presence of testicular torsion.